elastic/cloud-on-k8s/hack/deployer/README.md

 To facilitate testing locally, developers can run "as CI".
 While the credentials and vault login method are different it does allow fetching the same credentials and logging in as the same service account as CI would.
 This aims to shorten the dev cycle for CI related work and debugging.

-To achieve the above, add the following to your deployer-config.yml, where TOKEN is your GitHub personal access token.
+To achieve the above, add the following to your deployer-config.yml, where TOKEN is your GitHub personal access token and VAULT_ADDRESS is the address of your Vault instance.

 ```
 overrides:
   vaultInfo:
     token: TOKEN
+    address: VAULT_ADDRESS
   ...
 ```